M2Team/NanaZip/Documents/Policies.md

     - `0`: No
     - `1`: Yes (all files)
     - `2`: Only for unsafe extensions (does not support all nested archives)

+# Legacy Policies in NanaZip 6.0 Preview 1

+In NanaZip 6.0 Preview 1, system-wide policies should be set via creating Registry values in the key `HKLM\Software\NanaZip\Policies` instead.